Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: State Aggregation for Information Compression (SAIC) in multi-agent Coordination Tasks

-is the optimal solution to an approximated version of the problem (\ref{decentralized problem - State Aggregation}).
-Note that $\mathcal{P}_i$ corresponds to a unique $\pi^{c,SAIC}_i(\cdot)$. \end{theorem} Theorem \ref{The main theorem} allows us to find a communication/compression policy $\pi^{c^{}}_i(\cdot)$ by clustering the input space $\Omega$ of the communication policy according to the values $V^{*}\big( \ro_i(t)\big)$ of the input points.
-This policy was shown to be the optimal communication policy for the approximated task-based communication policy design problem.
-As mentioned in Theorem \ref{The main theorem}, one way to obtain $V^{*}\big( \ro_i(t)\big)$ is to solve the centralized problem (\ref{centralized problem - general problem}) by Q-learning.
-By solving this problem $Q^{*}\big(\ro_i(t),\ro_j(t),\rm_i(t),\rm_j(t)\big)$ can be obtained.
-Accordingly, following the lemma \ref{lemma: compute optimal value} we can compute the $V^{*}\big( \ro_i(1)\big)$.
+Theorem \ref{The main theorem} together with lemma \ref{lemma: quantization to k-median} allows us to find a communication/quantization policy $\pi^{c^{}}_i(\cdot)$ by clustering the input space $\Omega$ of the communication policy according to the values $V^{*}\big( \ro_i(t)\big)$ of the input points.
+The performance guarantees for the obtained communication/quantization policy will be shown in section \ref{sec: error bound}.
+One can obtain $V^{*}\big( \ro_i(t)\big)$ via solving the centralized problem (\ref{centralized problem - general problem}) by Q-learning.
+The subsection \ref{subsec: centralized training}, details a centralized training approach for obtaining the value observations $V^{*}\big( \ro_i(t)\big)$.